 Who Should Apply

-- Student Statement of Purpose: In one or two pages, please describe: 1) what you hope to achieve during the studio program, and 2) an event you feel has prepared you for the pre-college program.
+- Student Statement of Purpose: In one or two pages, please describe: 1) what you hope to achieve during the Pre-College Program, and 2) an event you feel has prepared you for Emerson's pre-college experience.

 - Teacher Recommendation: Please submit at least one recommendation, completed by a teacher who knows your work.
 If possible, the teacher should know your work in the field to which you are applying.